 The receive holding register is an 8-bit register that holds a receive data byte from the receive shift register (RSR).
 It provides the receive data interface to the host processor.
 The host reads the receive data byte on this register whenever a data byte is transferred from the RSR.
-RHR also part of the receive FIFO of 64 bytes by 11-bit wide, 4 extra bits are for the error tags to be in LSR register.
-When the FIFO is enabled by FCR bit-0, it acts as the first-out register of the FIFO as new data are put over the first-in register.
-The receive FIFO pointer is bumped after the RHR register is read.
-Also, the error tags associated with the data byte are immediately updated onto the line status register (LSR) bits 1-4.
+The RHR is also part of the receive FIFO of 64 bytes by 11-bit wide, 3 extra bits are for the error tags in LSR.
+When the FIFO is enabled by FCR bit-0, the RHR contains the first data character received by the FIFO.
+After the RHR is read, the next character byte is loaded into the RHR and the errors associated with the current data byte are immediately updated in the LSR bits 1-4.